idealogue/codestyle/docs/css.md

 <a name="molecules"></a>
 ## 4. Molecules

 What _are_ molecules?
 We just don't know.
-But here we'll try and explain as best we can the how we think about our css in relation to our html in relation to that thing on the screen someone's gonna click.
+But here we'll try and explain as best we can the how we think about our css in relation to our html in relation to that thing on the screen someone's gonna click, tap, or ignore.

 First of all, this is awful: